Water profiles

 - Prerequisites for navigation: Sport boat license inland

-- Requirements for navigation: pure paddling waters
+- Requirements for navigation: paddling waters

 - Information on navigability: Oderbruch Water and Dyke Association